kimtth/awesome-azure-openai-llm/README.md

 ### **Large Language Model Is: Abilities**

+- [Emergent Abilities of Large Language Models](https://arxiv.org/abs/2206.07682): Large language models can develop emergent abilities, which are not explicitly trained but appear at scale and are not present in smaller models. .
+These abilities can be enhanced using few-shot and augmented prompting techniques. [ref](https://www.jasonwei.net/blog/emergence)
+- [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/pdf/2110.08207): A language model trained on various tasks using prompts can learn and generalize to new tasks in a zero-shot manner.
 - [Language Modeling Is Compression](https://arxiv.org/abs/2309.10668): Lossless data compression, while trained primarily on text, compresses ImageNet patches to 43.4% and LibriSpeech samples to 16.4% of their raw size, beating domain-specific compressors like PNG (58.5%) or FLAC (30.3%).
 - [LLMs Represent Space and Time](https://arxiv.org/abs/2310.02207): Large language models learn world models of space and time from text-only training.
 - [Improving mathematical reasoning with process supervision](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision)